Best Used SUVs for Canadian Winters 2025

 Chevrolet Tahoe

-There’s always a place for large SUVs among that subset of families who need to move up to six adults while also towing a hefty boat or trailer with plenty of cargo space.
-A new generation of Chevrolet Tahoe and GMC Yukon was released for the 2021 model year, but the latter years of the previous generation scored well with the Tahoe ranking first in the 2023 J.D.
-Power U.S. Vehicle Reliability Study.
-The smaller 5.3-litre V8 averages 13.2 L/100 km combined according to NRCan, while the available larger 6.2-litre V8 averages 13.8 L/100 km combined, and finding four-wheel drive is typical.
+There’s always a place for large SUVs among that subset of families who need extra rear seats while also towing a hefty boat or trailer with plenty of cargo space.
+A new generation of Chevrolet Tahoe and GMC Yukon was released for the 2021 model year.
+The latter years of the previous generation scored well with the Tahoe ranking first in the 2023 J.D.
+Power U.S. Vehicle Reliability Study, a recognition that continued into the new generation with the 2024 study.
+The smaller 5.3-litre V8 averages 13.2 L/100 km combined according to NRCan, while the available larger 6.2-litre V8 averages 13.8 L/100 km combined.
+Finding four-wheel drive is common, and it makes the Tahoe a beast in winter driving, though there are some rear-wheel drive (RWD) units around that would be more fuel-efficient.
 For its size, this SUV has a surprisingly comfortable ride.
-Plenty of these come off lease and hit the used market at a price range between $40,000 and $60,000 between the 2019 and 2020 model years.
+Plenty of these come off lease and hit the used market.
+Pricing is really all over the map for these, so shop smart and use the CarGurus.ca deal tracker feature on each listing to assess whether you’re looking at a good price for the trim and odometer reading.

 Honourable mentions

 If you don’t mind paying a little more than average to end up with a luxury vehicle or a nameplate with high residual values, there are a few more models worth considering.
-On the compact SUV side, the Toyota RAV4 and Honda CR-V are both more expensive than average but hold their value and have a strong reputation for reliability.
+On the compact SUV side, the Toyota RAV4 and Honda CR-V are both more expensive than average but hold their value well and have a strong reputation for reliability.
+The Jeep Grand Cherokee is a long-time favourite of Canadians and has multiple 4WD systems to choose from depending on your needs.
 The BMW X3 consistently ranks well in J.D.
 Power’s dependability studies and is worth considering if you can afford its higher maintenance costs.
 And don’t forget the Canadian-built Lexus RX: this luxury mid-size SUV tied for best overall in J.D.
-Power’s 2023 dependability rankings, and Lexus as a brand ranks in first place overall.
+Power’s 2023 dependability rankings relating to the 2020 model year, and Lexus as a brand consistently ranks in first place overall.

 Note: Images may show US models.